paulbradish/awesome-digital-marketing/README.md

 <br />
 <a href="https://awesome.re"><img src="https://awesome.re/badge-flat2.svg" alt="Awesome List"></a>&nbsp<a href="https://github.com/paulbradish/awesome-digital-marketing/blob/main/README.md"><img alt="GitHub Commits" src="https://img.shields.io/github/commit-activity/m/paulbradish/awesome-digital-marketing?style=flat-square"></a>&nbsp<a href="https://github.com/paulbradish/awesome-digital-marketing/blob/main/README.md"><img alt="CCO License" src="https://img.shields.io/github/license/paulbradish/awesome-digital-marketing"></a></sup></p>

-💎  __awesome-digital-marketing__ is a  a carefully curated list of best in class digital marketing blogs, guides, resources, scripts, services, software and more for today's marketing professional.
+💎  __awesome-digital-marketing__ is a collection of the top digital marketing blogs, guides, resources, scripts, services, software, and more.

 __Who Is This List For?__

-If you've found this list, there's a great chance that it's meant for you.
-This list was created as a means to cut through the noise (and hype) that we marketers often face when vetting new resources and services.
-I use the term "marketers" loosely, as I believe that we should all be striving to market ourselves at the very least, regardless of profession.
+It's likely that you found this list because it's meant for you.
+It was created as a way to cut through the noise (and hype) that we marketers often encounter when vetting new resources and services.

 __How To Use This List__

-This list is not meant to be read in any particular order, but you can of course do so if you wish.
-I suggest you :eyes: watch, :star: star, and use your browser's find function (Ctrl+F or ⌘-F) as necessary for best results.
+This list is not designed to be read in a particular order, though you can do so if you wish.
+I suggest you :eyes: watch, :star: star, skip around, refer back whenever necessary.

-__About the Creator__
+__A Note From the Creator__

-My name is Paul Bradish.
-I first encountered digital marketing by way of search engine optimization (SEO) after learning HTML in the mid 90's.
-Years later it would become my career, and I've now been in the industry for over 15 years.
-I've been around long enough to see numererous influencers, resources, and services come and go.
-I've notched a few wins and I've made even more mistakes.
-This puts me in a position where I feel confident to share my findings with the community.
-A community that has enjoyed a reputation of being very open, sharing, and collaborative since the very beginning.
+Hello, my name is Paul Bradish.
+I first encountered digital marketing by way of search engine optimization (SEO) after learning “how to do HTML" in the mid '90s.
+A few years later it would become my career, and I've been in the industry now for nearly two decades.
+I've seen digital marketing grow from mostly theory and hype into something far more pragmatic and scientific.
+While I've enjoyed taking part in those changes, there are far more complexities to contend with now than ever before.
+Not just in algorithms and pivot tables, but also when cutting through the noise of services, vendors, gurus, experts, coaches, and consultants- all of whom would have you believe they are worth every first (and last) moment of your time.

+So in a gesture of goodwill, I lay my cards on the table. _My_ master list now belongs to _you_.

+---

 ## Rules